+I wheeled back aground.
 "As if!
-Sorry to disappoint, Potter, but when I want to find a boyfriend, I usually look for someone who's more - how should I put this? - human
+Sorry to disappoint, Potter, but you are not what I look for.
+I usually go for guys who are a little more how should I put this?
+Human."

-"As a matter of fact—" Suddenly, Potter stopped mid-sentence, his eyes snapping to something directly above my head.
-His gaze seemed to change, somehow, growing darker and more... determined.
+"As a matter of fact " Before Potter could finish his sentence, however, his eyes were suddenly snapping to something directly above my head, expression shifting from smarmy insolence to sudden intrigue.
+His gaze seemed to change, somehow, grow darker and more... determined.

 "What?"
-I asked impatiently, a little bit of nervousness creeping into my tone.
-I turned around to follow his stare, but I could see nothing except for rows and rows of dusty shelves.
+I asked impatiently, eager to continue the fight.
+I turned around to follow Potter's stare, but could see nothing except for rows and rows of dusty shelves.
 "What is it?"

-"There," Potter said plainly, pointing to the highest shelf.
+"There," Potter said matter-of-factly, pointing to the highest shelf.
 "That's what we need."

-Tucked away in a dark, shadowy corner was a jar of little pink crystals.
-Despite being covered in cobwebs and grime and Merlin-knows-what, the crystals still seemed to give off this ethereal sort of glow, almost as if they were beckoning us, begging us to come and get them...
+Tucked away in a dark, shadowy corner on the shelf was a jar of little pink crystals that, despite being covered in cobwebs and grime and Merlin-knows-what-else, seemed to emit an ethereal sort of glow in the murky darkness.

 Oh yeah.
 Use magic.
 At Hogwarts.
 Duh.

-We both held our breaths anxiously, waiting for the spell to take effect.
-But nothing happened.
-The jar simply shuddered a little bit and then went back to normal, stubbornly refusing to move from it's position on the shelf.
+We both waited in eager expectation for the spell to take effect, but nothing happened.
+The jar simply shuddered a little bit and then stopped, stubbornly refusing to move from its position on the shelf.